Getting Ready For Camp

 - Instructions on how to register

-- Instructions for your physician on how to send prescriptions to Direct Meds of Florida.
+- Instructions for your physician on how to send prescriptions to Paw Paw Village Pharmacy

 - Information about registration fees, prescription insurance, and late fees.

-Using the Pack My Rx packaging process is required for all daily pill-form medications, whether prescription or over-the-counter.
-This also includes any over-the-counter vitamins or supplements your child may take.
+Pack My Rx is required for all DAILY pill-form medications, vitamins, and supplements, whether prescription or over-the-counter.

-If your child takes any kind of “as needed” medication or supplement, please get in touch with Trudy for instructions.
+If your child takes any kind of “as needed” medication or supplement, please contact Trudy for instructions.

-As gummy medications, gummy vitamins/supplements, liquids and dissolvable pills (including redi-tabs) cannot be packed out safely, we will not accept any gummy medications, gummy vitamins/supplements, liquids or dissolvable pills at camp.
+As gummy medications, gummy vitamins/supplements, liquids and dissolvable pills (including redi-tabs) cannot be packed out safely, we DO NOT ACCEPT GUMMY MEDICATIONS, GUMMY VITAMINS/SUPPLEMENTS, LIQUIDS OR DISSOLVABLE PILLS AT CAMP.

 FAQS